 Figure 8.401ct – TBTT Information field

-The TBTT Offset subfield is one octet in length and indicates the offset in TUs, rounded down to nearest
+The TBTT Offset subfield is one octet in length.
+When included in Probe Response frame or FILDS Discovery frame, it indicates the offset in TUs, rounded down to nearest

 TU, to the next TBTT of an AP from the immediately prior TBTT of the AP that transmits this element.
+When included in Beacon frame, it indicates the offset in TUs, rounded down to nearest TU, to the next TBTT of an AP from the TBTT of the Beacon frame it is included in.
 The

 value 254 is used to indicate an offset of 254 TUs or higher.
 The value 255 is used to indicate an unknown

 offset value.
-If the TBTT Information Field Type is set to 1 and the TBTT Information Length subfield is set
+If the TBTT Information Length subfield is set

-to non-zero, BSSID subfield is included in TBTT Information field to indicated target AP of the redirection.
+to a value of 7, BSSID subfield is included in TBTT Information field to indicate neighbor AP.

 A STA may send the Probe Request frame including the received BSSID on channel indicated in Neighbor

-AP Information field.
+AP Information field, subject to regulations.

 10.25.3 Reduced Neighbor Report

-In Beacon and Probe Response frames, a reduced neighbor report is optionally sent by an AP with
+In Beacon, Probe Response and FILS Discovery frames, a reduced neighbor report is optionally sent by an AP with

 dot11FILSActivated set to true.
 A reduced neighbor report contains information on neighbor APs.
 A